 Generally, OTAs and other Occupational Therapy professions require one to take an exam in which knowledge of OT regulations and laws are tested.
 Most states allow the exam to be taken “open book” and most also allow retesting until the person passes.

 Applying for an Occupational Therapy Assistant license varies between states.
-However, most require one to send in a licensing fee in addition to a completed application.
+However, most require you to send in a licensing fee in addition to a completed application.
 Also, be prepared to present identification, as you will more than likely be required to a background check.
 Finally, you will need to get your transcripts from the facility in which you received your education.

-Every state lets one get licensing from national exam reporting.
+Every state lets you get licensing from national exam reporting.
 If you need a Verification of Certification and/or the board copy of test results, you can contact the NBCOT.
 Certain states will let you apply for licensing through reciprocity.
 The aforementioned procedure is meant for OTAs with a license in a different state.
 If you were previously an OTA in a different state, ask that state’s licensing board to send over a Verification of Licensure to your new state.
 Reciprocity tends to be cheaper than taking the exam again.

 Learn more about becoming an Occupational Therapy Assistant by searching OTA License requirements in your state with our tool.